-6. Test the format description, using the test_dataformat () function.
+5. Test the format description, using the test_dataformat() function.
 In Python:

+'''

+import latools as la

+my_dataformat = 'path/to/my/dataformat.json'

+'''

-my_dataformat = 'path/to/my/dataformat.json' my_datafile = 'path/to/my/datafile.csv la.config.test_dataformat(my_datafile, my_dataformat) '''
+4 5 6 my_datafile = 'path/to/my/datafile.csv

+'''

+la.config.test_dataformat(my_datafile, my_dataformat)

+'''

-This will go through the data import process for you file, printing out the results of each stage, so if it fails you can see where if failed, and ix the problem.
+This will go through the data import process for you file, printing out the results of each stage, so if it fails you can see where if failed, and fix the problem.

-7. Fix any errors, and you're done!
+Fix any errors, and you're done!
 You have a working data description.